RHEcosystemAppEng/exhort/README.md

 You can disable a given provider for the dependency graph analysis by using `api.<provider>.disabled=true` property at startup.

-Providers should be defined as a comma separated list in the `providers` Query Parameter. e.g. `/component-analysis/maven?providers=snyk`
+Providers should be defined as a multi-valued list in the `providers` Query Parameter. e.g. `/component-analysis/maven?providers=snyk&providers=tidelift`

 ## Package Managers